Simmons University: Academic Campus

-Most of the buildings on the residence campus serve as dormitories, but the campus also includes a large dining hall, a health center, a large fitness center, a public safety office, an auditorium, and several other facilities.

-The residence campus is separated from the main campus by Emmanuel College and Merck Research Laboratories Boston.

 Student body

-According to the College Scorecard, the racial and ethnic composition of the undergraduate population is 62 percent white, 11 percent Asian, 8 percent Hispanic, 6 percent black, and 5 percent non-resident alien.
-Thirty percent of the undergraduate student body is Pell Grant eligible (meant for low-income students).
+According to the College Scorecard, the racial and ethnic composition of the undergraduate population is 62% white, 11% Asian, 8% Hispanic, 6% black, and 5% non-resident alien.
+30% of the undergraduate student body is Pell Grant eligible.

+Admissions

+Simmons received 2,905 first-year applications for admission in fall 2020.
+They admitted 2,398 applicants (82.5% acceptance rate) and enrolled 451.
+The average high school GPA of first-year students enrolled in fall 2020 was 3.69; the middle 50% range of SAT composite scores was 1080–1250; and the middle 50% range of ACT composite scores was 24–29.

 Sustainability

-Simmons has made several significant sustainability efforts.
-Former President Susan Scrimshaw signed the American College and University Presidents Climate Commitment (ACUPCC) as a formal commitment to eliminate campus greenhouse gas emissions over time.
+Former President Susan Scrimshaw signed the American College & University Presidents' Climate Commitment (ACUPCC) as a formal commitment to eliminate campus greenhouse gas emissions over time.
 Furthermore, the School of Management is addressing sustainability in its curriculum as well as in building and resource-management programs.

-Simmons' environmental efforts earned the school a "C" on the College Sustainability Report Card 2010, published in Fall 2009 by the Sustainable Endowments Institute.

 Academics

 Simmons University is accredited by the New England Commission of Higher Education.
-Its most popular undergradate majors, by number out of 412 graduates in 2022, were:
+Its most popular undergraduate majors, by number out of 412 graduates in 2022, were: